 TwitchLinkGuard - Block unwanted links

 TwitchLinkGuard is designed to help Twitch streamers and moderators maintain a safe and clean chat environment.
-TLG provides comprehensive tools for automated moderation, making it an essential solution for Twitch streamers looking to enhance and streamline their chat moderation.
-Its robust features and easy customization make it ideal for maintaining a safe and engaging community.
+TLG is a comprehensive tool for automated moderation, making it an essential solution for Twitch streamers looking to enhance and streamline their chat moderation.

 Key Features: